The Baby-Taj Mahal: Tomb of I'timād-ud-Daulah in Agra | India

 The tomb housing is placed on the center of the compound surrounded by a four-quartered garden and prominent lawns.
 Made of white marble and embellished with beautiful patterns and designs, it is also surmounted by chhatris and covered by a square-shaped roof laden with intricately detailed cornice.
 Four domed-top minarets completes the exterior.

 Each block of walls blossoms with rich niche details and screened by jali pierced stone.
 Inside, another version of decorations and paintings in dark pallet are seen on the walls.
-A central hall houses the tombs and cenotaphs of Mirza Ghiyas Beg and his wide Asmat Begum.
+A central hall houses the tombs and cenotaphs of Mirza Ghiyas Beg and his wife Asmat Begum.

 For such a limited space, the interior is bombarded by an array of designs stylized in various patterns, carvings and geometrical shapes.
 One thing that stands out is the process of Pietra dura that was employed on the interior walls.
 A Pietra dura is sculpturing technique that uses fitted and cut colored, polished stones to depict an image.